+\oplus

 Code uploaded properly, but not behaving as intended?
-That means that the code is formatted correctly, so it compiled and uploaded, but there is an error in what the code tells the circuit to do, causing the program to behave in an unintended way.
+That means the code is running, but it is not instructing the circuit to do what you had in mind.
 This type of error is called a logic error.

+\oplus

+\oplus